ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-01-microbit-parts.md

 ### Temperature Sensor

-The micro: bit's temperature sensor measures how hot or cold it is around the device.
+The micro:bit's temperature sensor measures how hot or cold it is around the device.
 It’s built into the **processor** (the micro:bit's brain), so it can quickly read temperature information, which can then use this data to display the temperature on the LED screen or respond to changes in temperature in your programs.
 This temperature sensor is accurate between ±4°C.

 ![microbit-processor](assets/microbit-processor.png)